zanloy/puppet-bash/README.md

 * environment
   * Default: ''
   * Description: The environment for the node.
-If set to 'production' then the bash prompt uses red colors to alert the user that it is in production.
+If set to 'production' then the bash prompt uses red colors to alert the user that they are in production.
 * trim_suffix
   * Default: ''
   * Description: The suffix to trim from the fqdn for the bash prompt.